 Another group of conservatives advocates a more consistent combination – anti-liberalism in all spheres of social life, including economics.
 They all favor a greater role of the state in the economy, though disagree concerning the specific economic priorities of the state.
 In this respect, some differences between socialists and nationalists are noticeable.

 Yet another small (though often quite vocal) segment of conservatives in modern Russia presents itself as seeking an economic alternative to both socialism and liberalism (belonging to this segment in particular are Dugin and Prokhanov).
 These claim to promote the “third” or even the “fourth” economic alternative to capitalism, socialism and all their various combinations.
-For instance, Dugin presents his agenda as “radical de-urbanization and a return to agricultural practice, to the creation of sovereign farmer’s communities… This isn’t about the building of a system of economics that is more effective than liberalism ... but a religious, eschatological battle against death.”
+For instance, Dugin presents his agenda as “radical de-urbanization and a return to agricultural practice, to the creation of sovereign farmer’s communities […].
+This isn’t about the building of a system of economics that is more effective than liberalism [...] but a religious, eschatological battle against death.”
 (Dugin 2012).

 Overall there is a very significant variety of positions among the economists with anti-liberal political views – from those promoting the neoliberal economic principles of “liberal conservatism” and “liberal empire” to the advocates of protecting the Russian economy from global competition and the supporters of the “Fortress Russia” model.
 It is also worth noting that the diversity of economic views among Russian conservatives largely reflects (though not exclusively) their differences regarding the evaluation of the Soviet and post-Soviet experiences.
 This diversity also reflects the instrumental, “catch all” character of conservatism for Putin’s administration (Laruelle 2017).